ivmarkov/async-io-mini/README.md

 - `log` (might become optional);
 - `enumset` (not crucial, might remove).

+## Enhancements

+The `Timer` type of `async_io_mini` is based on the `embassy-time` crate, and as such should offer a higher resolution on embedded operating systems like the ESP-IDF than what can be normally achieved by implementing timers using the `timeout` parameter of the `select` syscall.

+The reason for this is that on the ESP-IDF, the `timeout` parameter of `select` provides a minimum resolution of 10ms (one FreeRTOS sys-tick), while
+`embassy-time` is implemented using ESP-IDF Timer service, which provides resolutions up to 1 microsecond.

 ## Limitations

-### No timers

-`async-io-mini` does NOT have an equivalent of `async_io::Timer`.
-On ESP-IDF at least, timers based on OS systicks are often not very useful, as the OS systick is low-res (10ms).

-Workaround: use the `Timer` struct from the [`embassy-time`](https://crates.io/crates/embassy-time) crate, which provides a very similar API and is highly optimized for embedded environments.
-On the ESP-IDF, the `embassy-time-driver` implementation is backed by the ESP-IDF Timer service, which runs off from a high priority thread by default and thus has good res.

 ### No equivalent of `async_io::block_on`